Kenya mourns women's rugby captain Aberdeen Shikoyi

 She was immediately airlifted to the Kenyan capital for treatment, reportedly for a spinal injury.

-Her death was announced shortly after her team won this year's Elgon Cup.'Natural leader'
+Her death was announced shortly after her team won this year's Elgon Cup.

 Her fellow players dedicated their victory on Saturday to Ms Shikoyi, who also captained Kenya's only female rugby team Mwamba RFC.